PLANA3R: Zero-shot Metric Planar 3D Reconstruction via Feed-Forward Planar Splatting: Experiment

 \subsubsection{Metric Monocular Depth Estimation}

 Directly rendering depth from the predicted planar primitives provides an effective means of evaluating the quality of our geometric fitting.
 This process does not require merging the primitives and can be performed with a single feed-forward pass.
-We evaluate the metric monocular depth estimation using the NYUv2-Plane dataset.
-NYUv2-Plane provided by~\cite{liu2018planenet} is a planar variant of the original NYUv2 dataset~\cite{nyuv2}.
+We evaluate the metric monocular depth estimation using the NYUv2~\cite{nyuv2} dataset.
 For our experiments, we use the image splits defined in~\cite{PlaneRecTR-ShiZ023,liu2018planenet} with 654 test frames.
 We input two identical images into \modelname and use the CUDA-based differentiable planar primitive rendering module in PlanarSplatting to generate a depth map of the predicted primitives from one of the views.

 Since our \modelname has never seen the scenes of NYUv2 during training, this dataset can well demonstrate the generalization ability of our model for out-of-domain images.
 As shown in \cref{tab:mono_depth}, \modelname demonstrates strong zero-shot metric depth estimation performance, surpassing both prior learning-based planar reconstruction methods and the metric 3D vision foundation model MASt3R.
 These results highlight the potential of using sparse 3D planar primitives as an efficient and effective scene representation, in contrast to methods relying on heavy DPT heads~\cite{ranftl2021vision} and dense point clouds.